aaubry/YamlDotNet/CONTRIBUTING.md

 method that is used tourough the code, and has different implementations depending on the build variables.

+## AOT compatibility

+Some platforms - such as IOS - forbid dynamic code generation.
+This prevents Just-in-Time compilation (JIT) from being used.
+In those cases, one can use Mono's Ahead-of-Time compilation (AOT).
+This results on a precompiled assembly that does not rely on JIT.
+There are [some limitations](http://www.mono-project.com/docs/advanced/aot/#limitation-generic-interface-instantiation) however, most of them related to usage of generics.

+In order to ensure that YamlDotNet is compatible with AOT compilation, an automatic test has been created that runs on every commit on [Travis CI](https://travis-ci.org/aaubry/YamlDotNet).
+That test exercises the serialize and deserializer to help identify AOT-related problems.

 ## Coding style

 Attempt to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) principles.
 In particular, try to give each type a single responsibility, and favor composition to combine features.